Different Types of Forests in India

 - Semi-Desert and Desert Vegetation

-Mostly, dry thorn and tropical deciduous forests are found in Madhya Pradesh, Uttar Pradesh, Orissa, Chhattisgarh, Andhra Pradesh, Jharkhand, and a few areas of Maharashtra In India.
+Dry thorn and tropical deciduous forests are found mostly in Madhya Pradesh, Uttar Pradesh, Orissa, Chhattisgarh, Andhra Pradesh, Jharkhand, and a few areas of Maharashtra in India.

-We can find mangrove forests in India too.
-The tidal or mangrove forests of Sundarbans, West Bengal, are a top-rated tourist attraction of the state.
-In the peninsular area and the islands of Port Blair Andaman and Nicobar, thick tropical evergreen rain forests exist.
-Thus, the entire country is more or less filled with natural greenery all over.
+Mangrove forests exist in India, too.
+The tidal or mangrove forests of Sundarbans, West Bengal, are a top-rated tourist attraction in the state.
+Thick tropical evergreen rainforests exist in the peninsular area and Port Blair, Andaman and Nicobar Islands.
+Thus, the entire country is more or less filled with natural greenery.

 How many forests are there in India?

-There are 106 forests recorded in India and cover a total area of 712,249 sq km of the country’s land.
-This data is about the latest ISFR report.
+There are 106 forests recorded in India, covering a total area of 712,249 sq km.
+This data is from the latest ISFR report.

 Forest Survey of India (FSI)

-The Government of India established the Forest Survey of India in 1965 as Pre- Investment Survey of Forest Resources or PISFR.
-This organisation was later reformed as Forest Survey of India on 1st June 1981.
+The Government of India established the Forest Survey of India in 1965 as the Investment Survey of Forest Resources, or PISFR.
+This organisation was later reformed as the Forest Survey of India on 1 June 1981.

-It’s an organisation that operates under the Ministry of Environment & Forests and keeps a record of the country’s forest resources.
-The organisation’s principal role is to conduct surveys on the forest lands of India and assess forest cover and inventory, monitor forest fire and development projects and many more.
-It has a headquarter in Dehradun, Uttar Pradesh.
+It’s an organisation that operates under the Ministry of Environment & Forests and records the country’s forest resources.
+The organisation’s principal role is to conduct surveys on India’s forest lands, assess forest cover and inventory, monitor forest fires and development projects, and more.
+Its headquarters are in Dehradun, Uttar Pradesh.

 Recorded Forest Area (RFA)

-Recorded Forest Area is a term used to denote the total area of a country officially recorded as a forest by the Government.
-Specific regions such as national parks, reserved forests and sanctuaries.
-Thus it provides us with information on how much forest land is being actively used or protected by the Government.
-India’s Recorded Forest Area or RFA is 7,12,249 sq km, and it makes up 21.67% of the country’s total landmass.
+Recorded Forest Area (rfa) is a term used to denote the total area of a country officially recorded as forest by the Government, including specific regions such as national parks, reserved forests, and sanctuaries.
+Thus, it provides information on how much forest land is actively used or protected by the Government.
+India’s RFA is 7,12,249 sq km, making up 21.67% of the country’s total landmass.

 Centre for Policy Research (CPR)

 It’s a public think tank run by academics from different fields.
-These professionals express their valuable views and insights on relatable topics.
-It helps people to understand more about important and complex issues of the contemporary world.
+These professionals express their valuable views and insights on relatable topics, helping people understand more about important and complex contemporary world issues.

 India State of Forest Report (ISFR)